 Yes.
-Under the provincial Smoke-Free Ontario Act, smoking is prohibited in the indoor common areas of public places (which includes your condominium building) including the corridors, elevators, laundry room, enclosed parking garage, etc. This is true regardless of the number of units in the building.
+Under the provincial Smoke-Free Ontario Act, smoking is prohibited in the common areas of public places (which includes your building) including the corridors, elevators, laundry room, enclosed parking garage, etc. This is true regardless of the number of units in the building.

 Municipal governments have the authority to ban or restrict smoking in public places within their geographic limits and to create smoking bylaws that exceed Ontario’s smoke-free legislation.
 There is a growing number of municipalities in this province that have passed bylaws prohibiting smoking within a certain distance from doorways to public places and/or buildings owned or leased by the municipality.
 Contact your local municipality to find out if any such bylaws apply to your building, or visit the Non-Smokers’ Rights Association online for more information.

-Report smoking in indoor common areas to your property manager or board of directors.
+Report smoking in common areas to your property manager or board of directors.
 Under the Smoke-Free Ontario Act, the board has a responsibility to: